bbopt/DMultiMadsEB/README.md

 ## Problems

-This folder contains an implementation of all multiobjective benchmark problems used in the article a
+This folder contains an implementation of all multiobjective benchmark problems used in the article implemented in $\texttt{Matlab}$, $\texttt{Julia}$ and for the $\texttt{Nomad}$ (Bimads) software.
+Researchers should not reimplement all the time benchmarks.

-> Do you have an implementation in $\texttt{Pytho}$ ?·
+> Do you have an implementation in $\texttt{Python}$ ?·

 Infortunately not, but feel free to do it.
-We recommand $\texttt{Julia}$ if you want to implement a c
+We recommand $\texttt{Julia}$ if you want to implement a challenger algorithm.
+It is quite fast and free.

 ## Scripts

 This folder contains the scripts used to generate benchmark caches analyzed in the article.
-One has t
+One has to precise the path for the generation folder, and the benchmark folder.
+These scripts require the $\texttt{Matlab}$ software.
 > **Warning** To generate NSGAII and DMulti-MADS caches, it can take more than three days in total.

 It also requires more than $36$ G of memory on hardware.